JCPenney is shutting down these 138 stores

 JCPenney posted a list of the stores it plans to close this year.

-The department store chain announced in February that it'll shutter up to 140 storefronts, and on Friday JCPenney revealed the names of 138 stores that are getting the ax.
+The department store chain announced in February that it'll shutter up to 140 storefronts, and on Friday JCPenney (JCP) revealed the names of 138 stores that are getting the ax.

 It's just the latest sign of the struggles plaguing brick-and-mortar retailers as they try to compete with e-commerce masters like Amazon (AMZN, Tech30).